CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 momentum: 0.9
 batch: 64
 imgsz: 640
-epochs: ⚠️ TODO           # the budget T — also sets the A1 curriculum and A3 annealing
-patience: ⚠️ TODO         # early-stopping patience (validation-based)
 seeds: 3 independent runs per configuration, deterministic execution
+# epoch budget + early-stopping patience: see TrainingHyperparameters.yaml in this repo

 # ═══════════════════════════════════════════════════════════════
 # 🏆 Final custom-loss configuration (A1 + A3 + A4; A2 disabled)